genesisneo/nextjs-firebase-mui-study/README.md

-# nextjs-firebase-materialui-study

-This is a simple set up for Firebase for client side applications.
+# Vercel NextJs + Google Firebase + Google Material UI Study

+Simple Google Firebase study using Vercel NextJs with Google Material UI.
-The firebase app is initialized in `firebase/clientApp.js`, to use you just have to import it anywhere in the app

-The React Context API is used to provide user state.
+The firebase app is initialized in `firebase/clientApp.js`.
+To use it, just import it anywhere in the app.
+The application is using React Context API for state management.

-### Configuration
+## Configuration

 - [Create a Firebase project](https://console.firebase.google.com/u/0/) and add a new app to it.